somanyerrors/vilicus/README.md

     Wait for Docker to pull the necessary images and start the services.
 This may take a while.

-    This will start the server and the application will be accessible at `localhost:5000` (or whatever port you've configured).
+    This will start the server, and the application will be accessible at `localhost:5000` (or whatever port you've configured).

 3. Visit the dashboard in your web browser.

 ### Optional SecurityTrails integration

    The tool has the ability to automatically query the (https://securitytrails.com/) Securitytrails API once a domain has been added.
-If youwant too enable this feature, you have to rename the `env.example` to `.env` and insert your own API Key.
+If you want to enable this feature, you have to rename the `env.example` to `.env` and insert your own API Key.
 It is also recommended to rebuild the container like so `docker-compose build --no-cache`

 <img width="1012" alt="Screenshot 2023-07-09 at 19 38 06" src="https://github.com/PatrikFehrenbach/vilicus/assets/9072595/9d527caa-5b25-4acb-9e29-1b6f28a94859">